 Karen Kilgariff and Georgia Hardstark are the hosts of the popular podcast, My Favorite Murder.
 On their podcast they discuss true crime, murder, life and mental health.
 In this book they discuss never-before-heard stories ranging from their struggles with depression, eating disorders and addiction.
 Karen and Georgia recount their biggest mistakes and fears in Stay… Continue reading Stay Sexy and Don’t Get Murdered – Karen Kilgariff and Georgia Hardstark

 Kat wants to be a good feminist, but she isn't always sure about what that mean.
 She also wants to be a good writer, be with Hot Josh, win at her coursework and not make a total embarrassment of herself all the time.
 But the path to true feminism is filled with mortifying incidents and… Continue reading Diary of a Confused Feminist – Kate Weston

 Jamie Goldberg is cool with volunteering for this local state senate candidate, as long as he is behind the scenes.
 When it comes to speaking to strangers, Jamie just can't.
 There is no way that he would ever knock on doors to ask people for their votes.
 That is until he meets Maya.
 Maya Rehman's… Continue reading Yes No Maybe So – Becky Albertalli and Aisha Saeed

-I am back once again with another film review.
-If you didn’t already know I have been watching a YA film adaptation every month and then reviewing it.
-This month I watched The Miseducation of Cameron Post!
-This is a film adaptation of the novel of the same name by Emily M. Danforth.
-I have… Continue reading The Miseducation of Cameron Post – Film Review
+I am back once again with another film review, my first of 2020.
+If you didn’t know I have recently been watching a YA film adaptation each month and then reviewing it.
+This month I watched Let it Snow, which was actually adapted from a film into a YA novel of the same name by… Continue reading Let it Snow – Film Review